orwel1984/cpp/Threads/Theory.md

 int main(){

     // step 1:  create a Thread
-    std::thread worker_thread(doWork);       // a thread is launched immediately
+    // a thread is launched/scheduled immediately on creation std::thread worker_thread(doWork);

     // ....

     //  don't forget to:
+    // Step 2:

-    // Step 2:  Handle exceptions if the System is out of threads
+    // Handle exceptions if the System is out of threads

+    // Step 3:
-    // Step 3:  call join() on all threads created by the program before program terminates
+    // call join() on all threads created by the program before program terminates

     //  description follows for above steps.
 }